Wednesday, November 20, 2024

 Overview

-In this article I will show you how you Dependency Inject can be used with Semantic Kernel in an ASP.NET Razor Pages application.
+In this video I will show you how you Dependency Inject can be used with Semantic Kernel in an ASP.NET Razor Pages application.
 The same principals can be used with MVC.
 We will use the Phi-3 model hosted on GitHub.
 Developers can use a multitude of AI models on GitHub for free.

 Source Code: https://github.com/medhatelmasry/AspWithSkDI